 Proud to be one of the Cleanest & Greenest Festivals in the World!

 Environmental responsibility is a well-known and celebrated tradition in Portland.
 The Rose Festival’s Cleanest & Greenest Festival program runs like clockwork with annual support from major service organizations around the city.
-Thanks to our dedicated partners and volunteers, the Rose Festival has been recognized as one of the Cleanest & Greenest Festivals in the world by the International Festivals and Events Association for over 13 years!
+Thanks to our dedicated partners and volunteers, the Rose Festival has been recognized as one of the Cleanest & Greenest Festivals in the world by the International Festivals and Events Association!

 How the Rose Festival Goes Green